camelCaseGuy/react/README.md

-# react sandbox to learn react
+# react sandbox

-##  a more detailed readme could be updated here in the future.
+##  a more detailed readme could be updated here.